Step 1: Create An Account On The Evolve Website

 Step 4: Take Your Test

-On your test day, arrive at least 15 minutes prior to your appointment to allow time to check-in.
-If you are late, you may be denied admission and forfeit your exam fee.
+On your test day, feel free to arrive 5-10 minutes prior to your appointment to allow time to check-in.

 Bring the following items with you:

 - Driver license or state identification card

 - Student ID

 - Your Elsevier assigned username (this new username is sent in an email after you created your account-this is not your email) and self-created password.